Skip to main content

 Amortization

 Your amortization period is the length of time it takes to pay off your entire mortgage.
 The maximum amount of time you are given depends on how much of a down payment you make when you purchase your home.
-You already know that the minimum down payment you can make is 5% of the purchase price; however, if you put down anything less than 20% your maximum amortization will be 25 years.
+You already know that the minimum down payment you can make is 5% of the purchase price; however, if you put down anything less than 20% your maximum amortization will be 25 years, or, as of December 15, 2024, up to 30 years if you are also a first-time home buyer.

 Any mortgage loan with less than a 20% down payment is considered a high-ratio mortgage and must be safeguarded with mortgage default insurance.
 Commonly known as CMHC insurance, the insurance premium you pay protects the lender in case you default.
-Because of the added risk a high-ratio mortgage carries, the lender and your mortgage insurance default provider want to ensure you can afford to repay the loan within a set period of time: no more than 25 years, to be exact.
+Because of the added risk a high-ratio mortgage carries, the lender and your mortgage insurance default provider want to ensure you can afford to repay the loan within a set period of time: no more than 25 years, to be exact, with the exception of first-time home buyers in Canada.

 Check out your best current mortgage rates